 I love when a band stays true to its artistic vision.
 Do Make consistently delivers wandering, dynamic, multi-layered and satisfyingly serene sonic narratives.
 The songs are like little adventures.

-As contributing Pitchfork author Jay Balfour notes.
-With it’s repetitive themes, interludes and proverbial “home stretch”, Balfour quite accurately likens “Horripilation” to the long distance race in his very eloquently penned review of the band’s latest release here.
+as contributing Pitchfork author Jay Balfour so accurately notes.
+With it’s repetitive themes, interludes and proverbial “home stretch”, he likens the track “Horripilation” to the long distance race in his very eloquently penned review of the band’s latest release here.
 At 10 minutes and counting, some of the tracks are journeys in themselves, to say the least.

 With 7 records released over 20 years, DMST has most certainly coined a signature sound.
 Tinkering, dabbling, exploratory – cascading into lush, voluminous scores – dynamically building, then subsiding to a close.
 It’s all there.